|

 St. Joseph Seminary's volleyball team clinched victory against Holy Cross School in a friendly match on September 14, 2024, in Lagangilang, Abra.
 The game was part of the Feast of the Triumph of the Cross celebration.

 The Josephites, started strong, claiming the first set with a commanding 25-16 score.
 However, Holy Cross bounced back in the second set, leveling the match with a convincing 25-13 win.
 In the decisive third set, St. Joseph regained control, securing a 15-10 win to claim the match.
 The seminarians did not only display skills, but also excellent sportsmanship, reflecting the true spirit of the friendly competition.
+The seminarians, formators, and faculty members of St. Joseph Seminary spent time for prayer and reflection during the Annual Lenten Recollection facilitated by Fr.
+Bryan H. Garibay.
+The recollection which began yesterday, April 3, 2023 and culminated in today’s mass, centered on the theme of “Coming Home” to God.

 Fr.
 Garibay is a priest from the Archdiocese of Nueva Segovia.
 He is currently taking up his Licentiate in Canon Law from the University of Santo Tomas.
 SJS bagged the Overall Champion Award at the 42nd Hearts on Fire: Abra Gospel Festival themed “Heeding to the Cry of Creation” on February 25, 2023, held at the Divine Word College of Bangued Gymnasium.